refinedev/refine/README.md

 ## Key features

-🔥 **Headless** : All out-of-the-box features, it can be used without being tied to any UI elements or framework.
+🔥 **Headless** : So you can bring your own UI and fuel it with Refine for top speed development.

 ⚙️ **Zero-configuration**: One-line setup with [superplate](https://github.com/pankod/superplate).
 It takes less than a minute to start a project.